Digital-Media/hyp2ue_t2_SQL/README.md

 ## part 1 DDL

-Use `login.sql` as a starting point.
+Use `sql/login.sql` as a starting point.

 1. Create a table with an appropriate name
 * it should contain the columns `email`, `password` and `active`.